-During the first quarter of 2004, the Real Estate segment recorded a \$16 million impairment loss as a part of cost of goods sold on a proposed sale of timberlands.
-There were no impairment losses incurred in the first quarter of 2005; however, a previously recognized impairment loss of \$1 million was reversed due to a revised estimate of fair value.
+During the quarter and six months ended June 30, 2004, the Real Estate segment recorded impairment losses of \$3 million and \$19 million, respectively, as a part of cost of goods sold in connection with proposed sales of timberlands.
+There were no impairment losses incurred in the quarter or six months ended June 30, 2005; however, a previously recognized impairment loss of \$1 million was reversed during the first quarter of 2005 due to a revised estimate of fair value.